Advisory information

 Disclosure mode: Coordinated disclosure

-Product description
+Product Description

-With Telegram, you can send messages, photos, videos and files of any type (doc, zip, mp3, etc), as well as create groups for up to 200,000 people or channels for broadcasting to unlimited audiences.
+With Telegram, you can send messages, photos, videos, and files of any type (doc, zip, mp3, etc), as well as create groups for up to 200,000 people or channels for broadcasting to unlimited audiences.
 You can write to your phone contacts and find people by their usernames.
 As a result, Telegram is like SMS and email combined — and can take care of all your personal or business messaging needs.
 In addition to this, we support end-to-end encrypted voice calls.

-(from Telegram FAQ: https://telegram.org/faq#q-what-is-telegram-what-do-i-do-here)
+(from Telegram FAQ:

 Vulnerability details